Drafting Expert Witness Reports: Pitfalls and Best Practices

 Expert reports can make or break a case.
 Mistakes in an expert report could preclude the expert from testifying; while a clear and comprehensive expert report could tip the scales in litigation.

-Experts and attorneys should be aware of what is required and should also take note of the tips and potential pitfalls related to drafting and submitting expert reports.
+Experts and attorneys should be aware of what is required when learning how to write an expert witness report, as well as the tips and potential pitfalls related to drafting and submitting these reports.

 Required Information